 Why should I invest my emergency fund?

 The main goal of investing an emergency fund in the markets is to generate a higher return on the cash than the interest in a bank account.
-Money market funds typically provide a higher rate of interest than a savings account, while providing the same nearly-instantaneous access to your money when you need it.
+Money market funds typically provide a higher rate of interest than a savings account, while providing the same nearly-instantaneous access to your money when you need it, in other words these are great examples of liquid investments with minimal risk to your portfolio.
 Sure, you could get a higher interest rate in long-term CD, but your money is locked in and you would pay a penalty to access it prior to maturity.

 However to many, the idea of investing an emergency fund at all may seem fairly risky.
-My emergency fund is mostly invested in cash and term deposits along with some physical gold and silver.
+My emergency fund is mostly invested in cash, savings term deposits, and some physical gold and silver.

 Prior to investing, always consider your circumstances.
 If your particular line of work doesn’t provide you with stable income, or you’re just getting started building up your emergency fund, it’s probably not worth taking the investment route just yet.
 What’s more, you need to be shrewd about what you’re going to use your emergency fund on.
 Will lives depend on this money?
 If so, it’s probably not a good idea to put it all at the mercy of your markets.